-The Mickey Cohen House in Brentwood, Los Angeles, isn’t just a home—it’s a piece of history wrapped in mystery.
-Once owned by the infamous gangster Mickey Cohen, this place was more than a residence; it was a fortress for a man living a dangerous life.
 Tucked away in a quiet, upscale neighborhood, the house hides stories of crime, glamour, and survival.
 From bomb-proof walls to Hollywood parties, the Mickey Cohen House pulls you into a world of intrigue.
 Want to know what made this place so special?
-Keep reading to uncover its secrets, from its unique design to its wild past.
+Please keep reading to uncover its secrets, from its unique design to its wild past.

 Who Was Mickey Cohen?

-Cohen owned several properties, but details about his cars, yachts, private islands, or jets are scarce—he wasn’t known for those.
+Cohen owned several properties, but details about his cars, yachts, private islands, or jets are scarce; he wasn’t known for those.
 His net worth at his peak is tough to pin down, but his lavish lifestyle suggested millions.
 He likely owned at least three homes during his criminal career.

-Detail | Information |
+| Detail | Information |

-Full Name | Meyer Harris Cohen |
+| Full Name | Meyer Harris Cohen |

-Born | September 4, 1913, Brooklyn, New York |
+| Born | September 4, 1913, Brooklyn, New York |

-Died | July 29, 1976, Los Angeles, California (stomach cancer) |
+| Died | July 29, 1976, Los Angeles, California (stomach cancer) |

-Occupation | Gangster, Crime Boss, Former Boxer |
+| Occupation | Gangster, Crime Boss, Former Boxer |

-Known For | Leading the Cohen crime family, ties with Bugsy Siegel and Hollywood elites |
+| Known For | Leading the Cohen crime family, with ties to Bugsy Siegel and Hollywood elites. |

-Net Worth (Estimated) | Unknown, but likely millions at his peak in the 1940s-1950s |
+| Net Worth (Estimated) | Unknown, but likely millions at his peak in the 1940s-1950s |

-Total Homes Owned | At least 3 (Brentwood, Coldwater Canyon, Van Nuys) |
+| Total Homes Owned | At least 3 (Brentwood, Coldwater Canyon, Van Nuys) |

 Where Does Mickey Cohen Live Now?

 Mickey Cohen passed away in 1976, so he no longer lives anywhere.
 At the height of his power, he called Los Angeles home, bouncing between properties that matched his flashy yet paranoid lifestyle.
 His most famous residence was the Mickey Cohen House at 513 Moreno Avenue in Brentwood.
-He also rented a place in Van Nuys in the late 1950s and owned a mansion in Coldwater Canyon.
-After prison stints for tax evasion, his fortune dwindled, and he lost many assets, including the Brentwood house.

 Mickey Cohen House

 The Mickey Cohen House at 513 Moreno Avenue in Brentwood, Los Angeles, is a legend in its own right.
-This wasn’t just a home—it was a fortress for a gangster who knew danger was always close.
+This wasn’t just a home, it was a fortress for a gangster who knew danger was always close.
 Cohen turned this ordinary-looking house into a stronghold, complete with high-tech security for its time.
 Built to blend into the quiet Brentwood neighborhood, the house hid its wild secrets behind a modest facade.

-It was the stage for lavish parties with Hollywood stars and a target for rival gangsters, including a 1950 bombing that blew a hole in the front bedroom.
-Despite the chaos, the Mickey Cohen House stood strong, a symbol of Cohen’s power and paranoia.
-Today, it’s a historical gem, drawing curious visitors who want a peek into LA’s gritty past.
+It served as a location for elaborate parties with movie stars and a target for competing gangsters, including a 1950 bombing that made a hole in the front bedroom.
+Despite the disorder, the Mickey Cohen House remained intact and signified Cohen’s power and paranoia.
+The Mickey Cohen House is a historical treasure today and attracts curious visitors who seek to glimpse Los Angeles’ true past.

-1. Where Is Mickey Cohen House?
+Where Is Mickey Cohen’s House?

-2. Features of Mickey Cohen House
+Features of Mickey Cohen’s House

 The Mickey Cohen House looked like a typical postwar ranch from the outside, but inside, it was a gangster’s dream.
 Spanning about 2,500 square feet, it had seven moderately sized rooms plus a maid’s quarters.
 Cohen worked with a top decorator to create a stylish, traditional interior.
-Each room had a single-color theme—think celadon greens in the living room and muted blues in the dining room.
+Each room had a single-color theme, think celadon greens in the living room and muted blues in the dining room.

 His bedroom was modern, with neutral tones, natural leather, and a monogrammed bedspread sporting a giant “MC.”
 The den even had a library of classic books, despite Cohen barely being able to read.
 What set the house apart were its fortress-like features: reinforced walls, bulletproof windows, and a state-of-the-art alarm system, all built to keep Cohen safe from rivals and police alike.